anrayliu/pyvidplayer2/documentation.md

   `pyvidplayer2.READER_FFMPEG`.
 There are fundamental differences between readers.
 For example, the colour format varies. `READER_OPENCV` and `READER_FFMPEG` use BGR while `READER_IMAGEIO` and `READER_DECORD` use RGB.
 This information is stored in the `colour_format` attribute.
-Also, not every feature will work with every reader.
+Not every feature will work with every reader.
   Some are specialized for certain tasks, so you can always try a different one if the current one is not working.
+Frame seeking with `READER_IMAGEIO` is significantly slower than the rest.
 - `cuda_device: int = -1` - Specifies which Nvidia GPU to use for hardware acceleration.
 First GPU device is 0, second is 1, and so on.
 Default is -1, which disables hardware acceleration.
 Note: this may not result in significant performance gains because all the currently supported graphics libraries must convert video frames with CPU for software rendering.